satchelspencer/bilt/readme.md

  - `export` specify what variable to export for standard javascript files.
  - `amd` string of amd module to export from file
  - `minify` bool if to minify just this module
+ - `factory` the module must be a function, called once on first require. defines returned value
  - `paths` object of mapping paths to their sources and/or extra options:
   - `source` path from which to load module.
   - `nodePath` specify separate path to require instead when executing in the node environment